 Pulling up a chair in front of her, I carefully pulled her off the chair and placed the coloring sheet on the once-chair-now-table like the other children.
 I had to move gently.
 She seemed nervous.
 I placed a crayon in her hand and together we colored on a spot on the sheet.
 She quickly got the hang of it and joyfully filled in the rest.
 When she finished, she happily asked for another sheet.
 From time to time, she looked up at me to see if I was watching.
 She happily received a thumbs-up with a “Good job!”

-A new door had been opened to her and she gladly entered in.
+A new door had been opened to the little girl, and she gladly entered in.
 It seems so simple.
 I don’t exactly know what her daily life is like.
-From all appearances, I imagine it to be very difficult.
+From all appearances, I imagine it to be difficult.
 Teaching her to color was a simple act for me, but significant to her.
 A memorable childhood moment was created for this little girl right in front of my eyes.
 It was wonderful to watch her move from sadness to joy.
 It was beautiful to see her eyes dance (and her little body too) having succeeded at something new.